klenhart/SPICE/README.md

 #### Generate job arrays

 Now that all sequences are collected and annotated we can do the FAS Scoring.
 It is recommended to run fas.run once per gene and not all genes at once.
-Create a SLURM job array that references the gene_ids.txt, which was created in the folder /parent/folder/of/the/library/FAS_library/homo_sapiens/release-107/.
+Create a SLURM job array that references the gene_ids.txt, which was created in the directory /parent/directory/of/the/library/FAS_library/homo_sapiens/release-107/.
 This is an example job array to calculate the FAS-Scores for the first 1000 genes in the gene_ids.txt:

 ```
 #!/bin/bash